sarthaktuli7/College-Management-System/README.md

 # 🎓 College Management System – SQL Data Project

 ## 📌 Introduction
 This project is a **relational SQL-based database** that models the academic ecosystem of a university or college.
-It supports **student management, faculty allocation, course scheduling**, and **strategic academic analytics**, simulating a real-world academic system like Syracuse University.
+It supports **student management, faculty allocation, course scheduling**, and **strategic academic analytics**, simulating a real-world academic system.

 ---